EOS Logistics Solutions

 What This Solution Solves

 Inbound logistics breaks down when freight coordination, customs clearance, drayage timing, and warehouse intake are not aligned.
-Containers sit longer, visibility drops, and inventory is not ready when the business expects it to be.
+For importers and freight forwarders, the critical handoff is not just arrival at port.
+It is the transition from released freight into warehouse-ready inventory.

 ▶️ Ocean freight arrives without a clear transition into warehouse execution.